-The Dual-Degree Engineering Program assumes the same academic preparation prior to admission to Austin College as that required of students admitted directly to the engineering school as freshmen.
+The Pre-Engineering Program assumes the same academic preparation prior to admission to Austin College as that required of students admitted directly to the engineering school as freshmen.
 For example, the student should be ready to enter calculus and physics during the first term of the first year.
 A student not so prepared may need to take extra courses in a summer term or an extra fall or spring term.
-It is important that the interested student consult with the pre-engineering advisor in the selection of all courses to be taken at Austin College.
+It is important that the interested student consult with the Engineering Advisor in the selection of all courses to be taken at Austin College.